zackvuldin/Image-Search-Application/README.md

 - Header/Footer components
 - Mobile priority
 - Search button and Search bar/form
+- Image Search goes back to API and returns list of images
+- Image List shows images and goes back to API database
+- Image View will also have download and owner credit connected

 ### PostMVP

 - Vuldin Images Logo to be created and used
 - Have the entire site be a GrayScale theme

+---

 ## Components